JuanCab/COVID_DataViz/README.md

 - gitpython
 - pandas
 - requests
+- folium    (This is needed if you want to create interactive maps)

 If you installed Jupyter using the Anaconda (or miniconda) python distribution then you can install all these using the following command on the command